-About the Tinnitus Clinic and Our Activities
+About the Tinnitus Program

 If you are an educator or provider interested in having a presentation about hearing loss or hearing loss prevention, please give us a call and/or check out the Dangerous Decibels program.
 Dangerous Decibels is a public health project partnering Oregon Health & Science University (OHSU) and the Oregon Museum of Science and Industry (OMSI), along with the Portland VA National Center for Rehabilitative Auditory Research and the American Tinnitus Association.